MicrosoftDocs/azure-docs/articles/expressroute/how-to-npm.md

 ### <a name="proxy"></a>2.3: Configure proxy settings (optional)

 If you are using a web proxy to access the Internet, use the following steps to configure proxy settings for the Microsoft Monitoring Agent.
-You need to perform these steps for each server.
+Perform these steps for each server.
 If you have many servers that you need to configure, you might find it easier to use a script to automate this process.
 If so, see [To configure proxy settings for the Microsoft Monitoring Agent using a script](../log-analytics/log-analytics-windows-agents.md#to-configure-proxy-settings-for-the-microsoft-monitoring-agent-using-a-script).

 To configure proxy settings for the Microsoft Monitoring Agent using the Control Panel: